EU will avoid medicine shortage, industry chief says

 Doctors in France, which became the fourth country to pass the 4,000 coronavirus deaths threshold on Wednesday, have said levels of morphine and antibiotics, among other drugs, are running alarmingly low.

-France’s drug safety regulator said earlier this month stocks of anaesthetic drug Propofol, manufactured by Germany’s Fresenius, were running low and new supplies would not be available in France until mid-April.
-French doctors have also cited Pfizer’s curare as another drug they need more of.
+France’s drug safety regulator said earlier this month stocks of anaesthetic drug Propofol, manufactured by Germany’s Fresenius (FREG.DE), were running low and new supplies would not be available in France until mid-April.
+French doctors have also cited Pfizer’s (PFE.N) curare as another drug they need more of.